 In this tutorial I’ll be demonstrating how to use Inkscape to take an object and repeat it along the contours of a shape.
 To do this we’ll be using a handy path effect called Pattern Along Path.

 The following is just a brief overview of the steps taken to create this effect.
-For complete step-by-step instructions I would highly recommend that you watch the video tutorial at the top of the page.
+For complete step-by-step instructions I would highly recommend that you watch the video tutorial below:

 Creating Patterns Along a Path in Inkscape